Chapter 1 – Fantasy in Reality

-Like I already told: There is no party system.
+Like I already mentioned; there is no party system.

-A pure supporter won’t be able to slay monsters and get XP hat easily.
+A pure supporter won’t be able to slay monsters and get XP that easily.
 She wasted all her class-slots and fell behind the others.

 Since she would not be able to withstand a single blow of a stronger monster like that, she was left behind in Esse, so she could raise her level by herself.